Category Archives: 1 Corinthians 7:14

 Paul’s First Guiding Doctrine: SEPARATION

-Separation is chronologically first (Genesis 1:4) and it is by far the preeminent of the five doctrines.
+Separation is chronologically first (Genesis 1:4) and it is the cardinal or preeminent doctrine of the five doctrines.
 The other four doctrines that provide guidance in discovering Paul’s meaning are themselves subject to this doctrine.
 From the time of Adam’s fall God’s children have been instructed to remain separate from the world, and their repeated failure to obey this simple command has been their constant downfall.
-The failure of the church fathers to faithfully interpret New Testament passages such as Paul’s in 1 Corinthians 7 in such a way so as to bring them into compliance with this command to be separate from the world has created untold harm to the body of Christ.
+The failure of the church fathers to accurately interpret New Testament passages such as Paul’s in 1 Corinthians 7:12-16 in such a way so as to bring them into compliance with this command to be separate from the world has created untold harm to the body of Christ.
 The continual falling away of churches is a direct result of the failure to heed this great doctrine.

 Paul’s Second Guiding Doctrine: DO NOT BE UNEQUALLY YOKED TO UNBELIEVERS

 This is a sub-doctrine under the doctrine of separation.
-It specifies that separation from the world does, in fact, include close relationships between saints and wordlings.
+It specifies that separation from the world does, in fact, include close relationships between saints and worldlings.
 Jesus taught through His own actions that being in the world is different from being of the world.
-Jesus was frequently in the company of publicans and sinners, but He did not do so in order to enjoy the world with them but rather He kept company with them in order to share with them the good news of the gospel—he was their kind and loving physician not their buddy.
+Jesus was frequently in the company of publicans and sinners, but He did not do so in order to enjoy the world with them but rather He kept company with them in order to share with them the good news of the gospel—He was their kind, tender and loving physician not their ‘partner in crime’ or sin.
 Saints must follow Christ’s example by constantly calling godless souls to repentance and faith in Christ—we too ought to be physicians of the soul.
 However, Christians have no liberty whatsoever to become bound together with any unsaved person in any kind of relationship least of all marriage.
 A proper understanding of what it means to be “bound together” is critical, but time does not allow elaboration here.

 In our Lord’s warnings to the seven churches in Revelation Jesus praised the church at Ephesus because they could not “tolerate evil men”, and they tested the teachings of so-called Christians and rejected those who were false teachers.
 But sadly Jesus had to rebuke the churches at Pergamum and Thyatira for tolerating those within their body of believers who held false doctrines, and He rebuked the churches at Sardis and Laodicea because most of them were no longer believers—both churches were dying because they tolerated unbelievers in their midst.
 The world wants the Church to tolerate it’s gross immorality because doing so always destroys the body of believers who do.